Updated July 3, 2022

 One of Foundry Virtual Tabletop's greatest assets is its supportive community.
 Some dedicated and enthusiastic members of that community want to help spread our brand and show off their work.
 In order to help the community use our branding in their own content, we thought we should offer some best practices for doing so.

-This article represents suggestions and requests we have for community members creating content related to Foundry Virtual Tabletop - please don't hesitate to reach out via email or using our Contact Form if you have any questions.
+This article presents requests and suggestions we have for community members creating content related to Foundry Virtual Tabletop - please don't hesitate to reach out via email or using our Contact Form if you have any questions.

 When creating projects related to Foundry Virtual Tabletop, it can be a bit of a mouthful to use the entire name of the program every time it is mentioned.
 In order to make it clear whether you are talking about Foundry Gaming LLC. (the company) or Foundry Virtual Tabletop (the software), it is best to avoid shortening the name to Foundry.
 When shortening the name of the software, "Foundry VTT"; or "FVTT" should be used if possible.